mohammadnusairat/arabic-youtube-transcript-translator/README.md

 2. Optionally select start and end timestamps for transcription.
 3. Submit and wait for the transcription and translation process to complete.
 4. View the timestamped transcript.
-5. Download as PDF, Markdown, or copy to clipboard.
+5. Download as PDF, Markdown, SRT, or copy to clipboard.

 ## Deployment & Production Notes